xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

       This has been generated from the application code via a call to the ``printstr()`` function.
    #.
-Connect the XA-SK-ETH100 Slice to your network via an ethernet
+Connect the sliceKIT Ethernet Slice your network via an ethernet
       cable.
 The application is configured by default to use DHCP to obtain an IP address.
 If you wish to change this to a static IP address edit the ``main.xc`` file in the application (you can